 Clinical psychology training program

-**Due to COVID-19, we will not be conducting in-person interviews for the 21-22 Training Year at this time.
-The format will be virtual in some form or fashion Please stay safe!
+**Due to COVID-19, we will not be conducting in person interviews for the 22-23 Training Year.
+It will be a completely virtual process.
+Please stay safe!

 The Clinical Psychology Training Program offers a one-year APA accredited internship opportunity for students who have attended APA-accredited clinical or counseling psychology programs.

 For the 2021-2022 training year, there will be four separate training opportunities.

 Psychology interns can receive training and supervised experience in Parent-Child Interaction Therapy (PCIT), Trauma-Focused Cognitive Behavior Therapy (TF-CBT), psychological evaluations, child welfare evaluations, Infant Mental Health Therapy, intake assessments, individual and/or group therapy, and consultation to local agencies.
 Most CAARE Center clients range in age from 2 to 18 years, although adults are seen for family treatment, individual therapy, and evaluations.